Health and Life Sciences facilities

-Investment of £12 million in Health and Life Sciences has developed our first-class teaching and learning facilities to help you develop your practical experience and theoretical knowledge beyond the classroom.
+Investment of £12m in our Health and Life Sciences faculty has developed our first-class teaching and learning facilities to help you develop your practical experience and theoretical knowledge beyond the classroom.

 Our comfortable and well-equipped study areas provide a range of environments to suit your needs.

 Our Learning Zones and The Greenhouse provide flexible spaces, whether you are working as a group, practising a presentation or working quietly on your own.

 They feature workstations with power supplies for laptops, plus bookable syndicate rooms with plasma screens, laptops and DVD facilities.
 Wi-Fi is available across all campus locations.